 Cross country skiing

 Some of the local ski trails offer rental equipment right at the trailhead.
-Three Rivers Park District rents cross country ski equipment at several of their trails, and the Minneapolis Park and Recreation Board rents skis at Theodore Wirth Park and the Hiawatha Golf Course.
+Three Rivers Park District rents cross country ski equipment at several of their trails, and the Loppet Foundation rents skis at Theodore Wirth Park.
+The Minneapolis Park and Recreation Board rents skis at the Hiawatha Golf Course.
+Dakota County Parks rents skis at Lebanon Hills Regional Park.

 If you want to try out some other trails or rent skis for longer, try Hoigaards, the REI in Bloomington, or the University of Minnesota Center for Outdoor Adventure (which is open to the public!).